shkma/Downtime/README.md

 # Downtime Assessment of Seismically Isolated Buildings

-This page is the online repository for the following submitted manuscript: Shoma Kitayama, Enrique Abel Morales Moncayo, Anastasia Athanasiou.
-(Under Review).
-"Downtime Assessment of Seismically Isolated Buildings Designed by the Procedures of ASCE/SEI 7-16."

 This repository contains downtime assessment files programmed in MATLAB (version 9.10.0.1649659 (R2021a) Update 1; The MathWorks, Inc).

 <b>Prepared by:</b>